Admissions

 If you are considering applying to a private, Christian school for the first time, you’re probably wondering what’s involved with the process.
 At Grace Community School, our admissions process is designed to help your family find the right school fit and make a decision with confidence.

-Grace Community School is the only East Texas school recognized as a National Blue Ribbon School by the U.S. Department of Education for high academic achievement.
+Grace Community School is a National Blue Ribbon School by the U.S. Department of Education for high academic achievement.
 Grace has also been awarded the TAPPS Henderson Cup for top state honors in academics, athletics, and fine arts.
 From your campus tour to your official enrollment, we believe you’ll experience our welcoming environment, our commitment to excellence, and the Christ-centered mission that keeps our primary focus on Teaching Jesus.

 We accept applications on a rolling basis, which means you can apply to Grace at any point during the year.
 As you review the process below, be sure to reach out to us with any questions you may have.
 We hope to meet you and your family in person soon to share more about all the opportunities your child will have as a GCS Cougar!